PierreSenellart/provsql/doc/source/user/probabilities.rst

 (UCQ) -- which ProvSQL recognises from the structure of ordinary SQL queries.
-All complexities are **data complexity**: the query is fixed, so its size is not counted.  :math:`|D|` is the input size (number of tuples), :math:`k` the treewidth relevant to each row (lineage, data, or joint treewidth), and :math:`e` the number of essential query variables.
+All complexities are **data complexity**: the query is fixed, so its size is not counted.  :math:`|D|` is the input size (number of tuples), :math:`k` the treewidth relevant to each row (provenance, data, or joint treewidth), and :math:`e` the number of essential query variables.

    +-------------+------------+------------------------+-------------------------+-----------------------------------------+----------------------------------------------------------+